 THE DLR ENVIRONMENT, ENERGY & HEALTH CHALLENGE

-DLR is looking for new applications in Earth observation that address climate change and environmental issues.
+DLR was looking for new applications in Earth observation that address climate change and environmental issues.
 Sustainable energy management and human health aspects are often related to environmental conditions.
-Along with general environmental management, ideas for the generation, distribution, or consumption of energy – as well as monitoring or management of health and welfare using remote sensing data – will thus be especially welcome.
+Along with general environmental management, ideas for the generation, distribution, or consumption of energy – as well as monitoring or management of health and welfare using remote sensing data – were thus especially welcome.

-Entrants are encouraged to submit innovative ways to link remote-sensing-based products and services with user needs.
-The ideas can also describe a real-world implementation scenario that includes the general public and/or potential commercial benefits.
+Entrants were encouraged to submit innovative ways to link remote-sensing-based products and services with user needs.
+The ideas could also describe a real-world implementation scenario that includes the general public and/or potential commercial benefits.

 - Benefit and innovativeness (for society, the environment/climate/human health, natural resource preservation, or other areas; innovation level)